jujhaar2409/line-follower/README.md

 ## Purpose

 This project is an assignment that was designed for the controls bootcamp under Technical Summer School at IIT Bombay.
-The main repo can be found [here](https://github.com/erciitb/tss-controls-theory).
+The repo for the bootcamp can be found [here](https://github.com/erciitb/tss-controls-theory).
 The main goal of it was to get the participants to implement the theoretical knowledge on their own to test their level of understanding.

 _The solutions can be found in the branches jujhaar and Tejas for the distance and color method respectively_